 Graeter’s Cookie Dough Chocolate Chip

-One serving of this stuff has more sugar than you'd find in seven Sugared Raised Donuts from Dunkin Donuts!
+One serving of this stuff has as much sugar as you’d find in seven Sugared Donuts from Dunkin Donuts!

 Ben & Jerry’s Peanut Butter Cup